 - 3.1.
-The organising teacher ensures that written/electronic consent is received from parents/guardians/carers prior to the camp.
-This consent must provide sufficient information about the camp to enable them to make an informed decision.
+The organising teacher ensures that written/electronic consent is received from parents/guardians/carers prior to the excursion.
+This consent provides sufficient information about the excursion to enable them to make an informed decision.
 This includes: - 3.1.1. the educational purpose of the activity - 3.1.2. the nature of the proposed activity/activities.
-Parents/guardians/carers must be aware of the activities students will be participating in on the camp, and if these activities carry a degree of risk of harm, such as swimming, bike riding or any other adventure activities - 3.1.3. parents/guardians/carers will be requested to provide information about their child's relevant abilities where necessary e.g. level of swimming ability, confidence riding a bike etc. - 3.1.4. the location of the activity - 3.1.5. the type of transport being utilised (if applicable) - 3.1.6. any relevant information such as required clothing, food, sun protection etc. - 3.1.7. who will be supervising the camp e.g. teachers, staff from the venue, parent/guardian/carer volunteers - 3.1.8. the financial cost - 3.1.9. the option to authorise the teacher to obtain emergency medical or surgical treatment or to administer first aid in the event of illness or accident - 3.1.10. the schools' Privacy Policy and what information may need to be shared with the camp venue or third party providers - 3.1.11. the reasons that a student may be sent home from camp (e.g. illness or serious misbehaviour) and any related costs or requirements of parents/guardians/carers in these circumstances - 3.1.12. that the camp arrangements may need to be cancelled or altered at short notice to ensure the safety of students and/or due to circumstances beyond the control of the school.
-Parents/guardians/carers should be informed of the alternative arrangements that will be put in place
+Parents/guardians/carers must be aware of the activities students will be participating in on the excursion, and if these activities carry a degree of risk of harm, such as swimming, bike riding or any other adventure activities - 3.1.3. parents/guardians/carers will be requested to provide information about their child's relevant abilities where necessary e.g. level of swimming ability, confidence riding a bike etc. - 3.1.4. the location of the activity - 3.1.5. the type of transport being utilised (if applicable) - 3.1.6. any relevant information such as required clothing, food, sun protection etc.

-- 3.1.13. the telephone number for the designated school contact person in the event of an emergency or if the parent/guardian/carer needs to collect their child early from camp.
-This should not be a staff member's personal mobile number - 3.1.14. any translation of documents and information required to ensure access by all relevant parents/guardian/carers.
+- 3.1.7. who will be supervising the excursion e.g. teachers, staff from the venue, parent/guardian/carer volunteers - 3.1.8. if the excursion will not be supervised by school staff; for example, where a principal has approved a small group of senior secondary age students to participate in an excursion without staff supervision and the methods of communication (including during an emergency) are communicated. - 3.1.9. the financial cost (if any) and any limitations to refunds - 3.1.10. the option to authorise the teacher to obtain emergency medical or surgical treatment or to administer first aid in the event of illness or accident - 3.1.11. the school's [Privacy Policy](#) and what information may need to be shared with the venue or third party providers - 3.1.12. the reasons that a student may be sent home from an excursion (e.g. illness or serious misbehaviour) and any related costs or requirements of parents/guardians/carers in these circumstances - 3.1.13. that the excursion arrangements may need to be cancelled or altered at short notice to ensure the safety of students and/or due to circumstances beyond the control of the school.
+Parents/guardians/carers should be informed of the alternative arrangements that will be put in place - 3.1.14. the telephone number for the designated school contact person in the event of an emergency or if the parent/guardian/carers needs to collect their child early from an excursion.
+This should not be a staff member's personal mobile number - 3.1.15. any translation of documents and information required to ensure access by all relevant parents/guardian/carers.